arielmos/Implement-Manger/README.md

 1. Clone this repository to your local machine.
 2. Connect two Arduino boards to your computer.
+3. Connect the LCD screens to the Arduinos according to the hardware schematic.
-3. Upload the appropriate code to each Arduino from the source files.
+4. Upload the appropriate code to each Arduino from the source files and open serial monitors.
-4. Connect the LCD screens to the Arduinos as per the wiring diagram (provided in the repository).
+5. Configure simulation parameters to your choice in [implement_manger.h](implement_manger.h).
-5. Run the simulation and observe the LCD screens for real-time feedback on implement status and telemetry data.
+6. Run the simulation and observe the LCD screens & serial monitors for real-time feedback on implement status and events.

 For detailed instructions on setting up the hardware and running the software, please refer to the hardware schematic.